Fission (biology): Fission of prokaryotes

 The single DNA molecule first replicates, then attaches each copy to a different part of the cell membrane.
 When the cell begins to pull apart, the replicated and original chromosomes are separated.
 The consequence of this asexual method of reproduction is that all the cells are genetically identical, meaning that they have the same genetic material (barring random mutations).
 Unlike the processes of mitosis and meiosis used by eukaryotic cells, binary fission takes place without the formation of a spindle apparatus on the cell.
 Like in mitosis (and unlike in meiosis), the parental identity is not lost.

-Process of FtsZ-dependent fission
+Fragmentation

 FtsZ is homologous to β-tubulin, the building block of the microtubule cytoskeleton used during mitosis in eukaryotes.
 FtsZ is thought to be the first protein to localize to the site of future division in bacteria, and it assembles into a Z ring, anchored by FtsZ-binding proteins and defines the division plane between the two daughter cells.
 MinC and MinD function together as division inhibitors, blocking formation of the FtsZ ring.
 MinE stops the MinCD activity midcell, allowing FtsZ to take over for binary fission.

 More specifically, the following steps occur: